zhuman/Resource-Manager/README.md

 * Extract all files.
 * Extract selected files.
 * Extract files to one folder.
+* Extract from list of paths.
+* Entries details as JSON.

 **Other:**
 * Comparison of BAR archives.